sigmdel/CameraWebServer-YAF/README.md

 ### What everyone was waiting for: *Y*et *A*nother *F*ork of the [CameraWebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/Camera/CameraWebServer) example by Espressif.

-## Version 1.2.0
+## Version 1.2.1

 This version of the `CameraWebServer`, based on the October 21, 2021 Espressif code, will compile in the Arduino and the PlatformIO environments.
 It is compatible with versions 1.0.6, 2.0.0, 2.0.1 and 2.0.2 of the [arduino-esp32](https://github.com/espressif/arduino-esp32) core.
-Note that facial detection and recognition will not work with versions 2.0.1 and 2.0.2 of the core.
+Note that facial detection and recognition will only work with versions 1.0.6 and 2.0.0 of the core.

 The web server, capable of streaming video from an OV2640 or OV7670 OmniVision Technologies camera, runs on an ESP32.
 To use the higher resolutions supported by the camera, PSRAM must be available.
 Supported devices include the Espressif ESP-EYE, some M5Stack and TTGO models with camera, and the Ai Thinker ESP32-CAM and its many clones.